 - American Hospital Association.
 Fast Facts on U.S. Hospitals.
 AHA, 2024.

 - Office of the National Coordinator for Health IT.
-Non-Federal Acute Care Hospital Electronic Health Record Adoption.
+Non-Federal Acute Care Hospital EHR Adoption.
 HealthIT.gov, 2024.

 - National Library of Medicine.
 Unified Medical Language System (UMLS).
 NLM, 2024.

-- Saberi, Mohammad Ali, Hamid Mcheick, and Mehdi Adda.
-From Data Silos to Health Records Without Borders: A Systematic Survey on Patient-Centered Data Interoperability.
+- Saberi, M. A., et al. From Data Silos to Health Records Without Borders.
 MDPI Information, 2025.

 - Centers for Medicare & Medicaid Services.
 CMS Quality Measures.
 CMS.gov, 2024.